 System Restore is disabled

 You could be missing restore points because you have disabled the feature.

-Sometimes, system restore may disable itself, especially if you have recently updated your operating system.
+Sometimes, System Restore may disable itself, especially if you have recently updated your OS.

 Otherwise, you may have turned System Restore off manually.

 Now that we have gone over the reasons for Windows Restore Points disappearing, here are actionable steps to take to reduce the chances of this problem continuing.